El Forastero Motorcycle Club

 El Forastero Motorcycle Club (EFMC) is a one-percenter motorcycle club which was established after being turned down for a chapter by the Satan Slaves MC.
-The El Forasteros are well known for their criminal activities, and are considered by law enforcement to be among the many second-tier, after the "Big Four" gangs, outlaw motorcycle gangs operated as organized crime enterprises.
+The El Forasteros are well known for their criminal activities, and are considered by law enforcement to be among the many second-tier, after the "Big Four", outlaw motorcycle clubs.

-Its early members included the renowned biker artist Dave Mann.
+Its early members included the biker artist Dave Mann.
 The name of the club means "the outsider" in Spanish.